 There are many intellectual justifications for the study of History.
 These include: the need for a society to understand its own past if it is to guide its future; the philosophically respectable argument that historical knowledge is the only possible type of knowledge; and the enrichment of human culture in the present.
 In practice most of those who choose History at university do so because they so greatly enjoy it.
 That is also why we teach it.

 Trinity has a great historical tradition, as the names of T.B.
 Macaulay, Lord Acton, F.W.
 Maitland, G.M.
 Trevelyan, Jack Gallagher, E.H.
-Carr, Sir John Elliot, Norman Stone, Patrick Collinson, and Dominic Lievin all testify.
+Carr, Sir John Elliot, Norman Stone, Patrick Collinson, and Dominic Lieven all testify.
 In particular, Trinity historians have long been at the forefront of the study of imperialism and their aftermaths.
 From 2019, the College has five teaching Fellows in the subject: Peter Sarris, who works on Roman, medieval European, Byzantine, and Islamic history; Samita Sen, who works on global economic history and the history of modern South Asian; Richard Serjeantson, who studies European history between the Renaissance and the Enlightenment; Daniel Larsen, who works on international and intelligence history in the early twentieth century in the US and UK; and Damian Valdez, who is an intellectual and political historian of Germany in the nineteenth and twentieth centuries.
 Other historians in the College who may also teach you include Boyd Hilton (eighteenth- and ninteenth-century British history), Sachiko Kusukawa (sixteenth- and seventeenth-century European history and history of science), David Washbrook (eighteenth- to twentieth-century South Asian and imperial history), and Tessa Webber (medieval British history).
 The College is thus unrivalled in Cambridge in terms of the chronological span and geographical range covered by its historians.
 This makes for an exciting and diverse learning environment.